jooy2/vitepress-sidebar/docs/en/guide/api.md

 - Type: `string|null`
 - Default: `null`

-This option is used to configure Multiple Sidebars.
-See the `Multiple Sidebars How-to` section.
+This option is used to configure multiple sidebars.
+You can learn more on the **[Multiple sidebars](/advanced-usage/multiple-sidebars-how-to)** page.

 The path to the root directory to scan for document lists.
 Files in the path set in `documentRootPath` outside the path set in `scanStartPath` will not be scanned.
 It is recommended that you also set `documentRootPath` if you specify `scanStartPath` because the parent path set in `documentRootPath` should appear in the `link`.